 I soon found a passion for writing and began producing ebook PDFs to help eager beginner/intermediate guitarists around the world, most notably: "40 Scale Sequences", "40 Developmental Alternate Picking Exercises", "The Lead Guitarist's Practical Guide to Modes", and "Lead Guitar Practice Methodology".

-I got a sponsorship from both Hawk Picks and Kahler tremolo bridges and had a custom guitar built in time to begin my second album "Splendor of Sands".
-This album was to be quite different to my first on account of my music tastes changing slightly over the years from late 80s soloists to pretty much just Symphony X (or at least very little else!)
+I got a sponsorship from Hawk Picks and had a custom guitar built (by Ekho Instruments in New Zealand) in time to begin my second album "Splendor of Sands" in January of 2019.
+This album was quite different to my first, on account of my music tastes changing slightly over the years from late 80s soloists to pretty much just Symphony X (or at least very little else!), yet ended up being my flagship album, a true culmination of my technical abilities and progressive metal proclivities.
+It took a whopping 5 years to produce, and was completed in November 2023.

 Email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.